Solving Free Fermion Problems on a Quantum Computer: Acknowledgements

-\sectiontitle{Acknowledgements} We thank C. Beenakker, A. Bishnoi, J. Helsen, T.E.
+We thank C. Beenakker, A. Bishnoi, J. Helsen, T.E.
 O'Brien, M. Pacholski, S. Polla, K.S.
-Rai and R. Somma for insightful discussions and feedback.
-This work is supported by QuTech NWO funding 2020-2024 – Part I “Fundamental Research”, project number 601.QT.001-1, financed by the Dutch Research Council (NWO).
+Rai, R. Somma, A. Ciani and A. Montanaro for insightful discussions and feedback.
+This work is supported by QuTech NWO funding 2020-2026 – Part I “Fundamental Research”, project number 601.QT.001-1, financed by the Dutch Research Council (NWO).
 Y.H. acknowledges support from the Quantum Software Consortium (NWO Zwaartekracht).